stephkoest/structural_genomics/README.md

 # Structural Genomics

-Collection of scripts used for analyses in "Inference of eukaryotic complexity in Asgard archaea using structural modeling" by Köstlbacher et al.
+Collection of scripts used for analyses in:
-"
+**Koestlbacher et al., 2025.
+Inference of eukaryotic complexity in Asgard archaea using structural modeling**

 ## Table of Contents